Kosmas-Giannoutakis/AttractorScope/README.md

 ## Installation

-Clone this repository into your **SuperCollider Extensions** directory, depending on your operating system.
+Clone this repository into your **SuperCollider Extensions** directory.

 ### **macOS**
 ```bash